shihaotan91/todo_finder/README.md

 ### Running the specs

-To run through all the unit tests, I've created a bin executable file for it.
+To run through all the unit tests, I've created a bin executable file for it

-Simply run `bin/run_specs`.
+Simply run `bin/run_specs`

 `test_dir` will be used as the default directory to test the specs